HeTM: Transactional Memory for Heterogeneous Systems

 Note also that allowing active transactions to observe the effects of \textit{any} speculatively committed transaction would not be a viable solution either.
 In fact, it would allow a transaction to observe the effects of two \textit{conflicting} speculatively committed transactions.
 This would defeat the motivation at the basis of P2: avoiding that applications may fail in complex/unpredicted ways due to observing a state that no sequential execution could have ever produced.

 Overall, we argue that consistency semantics offered by a \hetm platform should depart from classical consistency TM criteria by allowing different devices to use different sequential transaction histories to justify the execution of their local transactions.
-Intuitively, these transaction histories should be composed by: i) a prefix (possibly of different size) of the sequential execution history containing committed transactions (which, by P1, must be the same at each device), followed by ii) a device-dependent sequential history composed by transactions that speculatively-committed at that device.
+Intuitively, these transaction histories should be composed by: $i)$ a prefix (possibly of different size) of the sequential execution history containing committed transactions (which, by P1, must be the same at each device), followed by $ii)$ a device-dependent sequential history composed by transactions that speculatively-committed at that device.

-We capture these semantics via this variant of property P2: \begin{itemize} \item{P2$^\dagger$.} \textit{The behavior of any active or speculative committed transaction $T$ has to be justifiable by \textit{some} sequential execution containing i) committed transactions and ii) speculatively committed transactions that executed on the same device as $T$. } \end{itemize} Property P2$^\dagger$ and P2 pursue the same high-level goal: guaranteeing that the state observed by any transaction $T$ could have been produced in some sequential execution.
+We capture these semantics via the variant of property P2: \begin{itemize} \item {P2$^\dagger$. \textit{The behavior of any active or speculatively committed transaction $T$ has to be justifiable by \textit{some} sequential execution containing $i)$ committed transactions and $ii)$ speculatively committed transactions that executed on the same device as $T$.}} \end{itemize}

+Properties P2$^\dagger$ and P2 pursue the same high-level goal: guaranteeing that the state observed by any transaction $T$ could have been produced in some sequential execution.
 Unlike P2, though, P2$^\dagger$ allows to include in the sequential execution used to justify $T$'s execution not only committed transactions, but also speculatively committed transactions that executed on the same device as $T$.
 This means that transactions that execute at different devices must observe a common history of committed transactions, but may witness the effects of different speculatively committed transactions, which are still being checked for inter-device conflicts.